 (c) any other direction necessary or convenient in connection with the application of the amended Rules in relation to the case.

 [Rule 86 inserted: SL 2020/67 r.
-66.]
+66; amended: SL 2021/25 r.
+30.]

 Notes

 This is a compilation of the Magistrates Court (Minor Cases Procedure) Rules 2005 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.